 According to the World Health Organisation, the general health status of the Sri Lankan population is good overall.

 Most travelers get a dose of traveler's diarrhea or travel around relatively unscathed and illness free.
-But here are some things to consider so you can experience the country as safely and healthy as possible.
+But here are some things to consider so you can experience the country as safe and healthy as possible.

 Fortunately, Sri Lanka has an extensive network of public health clinics and hospitals.